padolsey/jQuery.macroSelect/readme.md

 ### WTF?

 Why would you want to use this?
 I dunno.
-For me, it was a necessity because I needed to be able to select complex nodes and I needed to specify the selector to do so in a JSON format.
+For me, it was a necessity because I needed to be able to select complex nodes and I needed to specify the selector to do so in a JSON file.

 What I needed to select wasn't possible with regular CSS (even CSS3) selectors.
 I needed to be able to define a single string which would represent the location of these nodes.

+### Usage:

+The format of the macro-selector is as follows:

+	[$:JQ_METHOD ][CSS_SELECTOR]

+Both are optional, and this format can occur one or more times.

+If the JS_METHOD isn't specified, then the default of `$(document).find()` will be used -- this'll only occur if you start your macro-selector with a CSS selector instead of a method call.

+If you don't specify a CSS_SELECTOR then the specified JQ_METHOD is called with no arguments.

+**Note**: The CSS_SELECTOR doesn't have to actually be a CSS selector.
+Anything that does not match the $:METHOD format will simply be passed to the previous method.
+So `div $:eq 0` will work fine.

+A more complex example:

+	$.macroSelect('h1 + p $:nextUntil h1, h2 $:andSelf');

+Which is equivelant to:

+	$('h1 + p').nextUntil('h1, h2').andSelf();